anthony-hyo/ts-megumin-bots/README.md

 TypeScript bot manager designed to demonstrate automation and management of game-like systems in a simulated server environment.
 It includes a Seeborg and a Discord bot integrated with Seeborg, providing features for player interaction, room management, event handling, and inventory tracking.

-## 🤝 Contributing
+## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to fork the repo and submit pull requests.
+Feel free to check the issues page and submit pull requests.

 ---

-## 📜 License
+## License

 This project is licensed under the MIT License.